Russian missiles kill at least 23 in Ukraine, wound over 100

-VINNYTSIA, Ukraine (AP) — Russian missiles struck a city in central Ukraine on Thursday, killing at least 23 people and wounding more than 100 others, Ukrainian authorities said.
-Ukraine’s president alleged the attack deliberately targeted civilians in locations without military value.
+VINNYTSIA, Ukraine (AP) — Russian missiles struck a city in central Ukraine on Thursday, killing at least 23 people and wounding more than 100 others far from the front lines, Ukrainian authorities said.
+Ukraine’s president accused Russia of deliberately targeting civilians in locations without military value.

-Officials said Kalibr cruise missiles fired from a Russian submarine in the Black Sea struck civilian buildings in Vinnytsia, a city 268 kilometers (167 miles) southwest of the capital, Kyiv.
-Vinnytsia region Gov. Serhiy Borzov said Ukrainian air defenses downed two of the four Russian missiles that were launched.
+Officials said Kalibr cruise missiles fired from a Russian ship in the Black Sea damaged a medical clinic, offices, stores and residential buildings in Vinnytsia, a city 268 kilometers (167 miles) southwest of the capital, Kyiv.
+Vinnytsia region Gov. Serhiy Borzov said Ukrainian air defenses downed two of the four incoming Russian missiles.

-National Police Chief Ihor Klymenko said only six bodies have been identified so far, while 39 people are still missing.
-Three children where among the dead.
-Of the 65 people hospitalized, five remain in critical condition while 34 sustained severe injuries, Ukraine’s State Emergency Service said.
+National Police Chief Ihor Klymenko said only six bodies had been identified so far, while 39 people were still missing.
+Three children younger than 10 where among the dead.
+Of the 66 people hospitalized, five remained in critical condition while 34 sustained severe injuries, Ukraine’s State Emergency Service said.

-Ukrainian President Volodymyr Zelenskyy accused Russia of intentionally aiming missiles at civilians.
+Ukrainian President Volodymyr Zelenskyy repeated his call for Russia to be declared a state sponsor of terrorism.
 The strike happened as government officials from about 40 countries met in The Hague, Netherlands, to discuss coordinating investigations and prosecutions of potential war crimes committed in Ukraine.

-“Every day Russia is destroying the civilian population, killing Ukrainian children, directing missiles at civilian objects.
-Where there is no military (targets).
-What is it if not an open act of terrorism?”
-Zelenskyy wrote on Telegram.
+“No other country in the world represents such a terrorist threat as Russia,” Zelenskyy said in his nightly video address.
+“No other country in the world allows itself every day to use cruise missiles and rocket artillery to destroy cities and ordinary human life.”

+Zelenskyy said that among those killed was a 4-year-old girl named Liza, whose mother was badly wounded.
+A video of the little girl, twirling in a lavender dress in a field of lavender, was widely shared on social media.

 Ukrainian Interior Minister Denys Monastyrsky echoed Zelenskyy, calling the missile attack a “war crime” intended to intimidate Ukrainians while the country’s forces hold out in the east.